-If your child is found eligible for ESS, he or she will be assigned a home visitor, according to their needs.
+If your child is found eligible for FCESS, he or she will be assigned a home visitor, according to their needs.
 This person may be an Educator, Physical Therapist, Occupational Therapist or Speech and Language Pathologist.
 The home visitor and family will work as a team to develop goals as part of the Individualized Family Support Plan.
 The home visitor will strategize, model and help you implement activities that can be incorporated into your daily routines to build on your child’s skills and help them to reach your goals.
 They will also help to find a variety of resources for your family and help you to continue to be successful in raising your child.

 Home Visits can last up to an hour, and may be at your home, childcare center, playgroup, the library, etc. Frequency of home visits vary from once a week to once a month.
 Visits by a Physical Therapist, Occupational Therapist, and a Speech and Language Pathologist may differ, according to the child’s need(s).
 Your child’s primary home visitor will also help to provide any service coordination by ESS or outside services, and to also assist you in the transition process.

-Our Early Supports Program’s philosphy is build on a strengthening families model.
+Our Early Supports Program’s philosophy is build on a strengthening families model.
 We utilize evidence based practices such as Routine Based Interviews and evidence based intervention techniques such as the Early Start Denver Model and others.
 Our goal is to build capacity of family and caregivers to help children thrive and grow within their natural environments with minimal supports.

 The Family-Centered Early Supports and Services (ESS) Program provides supports up to a child’s third birthday, at which time the family and child transition to other services in the community.
 At the time of transition, you will be given useful information in the form of handouts, brochures, booklets, and timelines to help you understand the transition process.